Simpler Presentations for Many Fragments of Quantum Circuits: Abstract

 \section{Abstract}

 Equational reasoning is central to quantum circuit optimisation and verification: one replaces subcircuits by provably equivalent ones using a fixed set of rewrite rules viewed as equations.
-We study such reasoning through finite equational theories, presenting restricted quantum gate fragments as symmetric monoidal categories (PROPs), where wire permutations are treated as structural and separated cleanly from fragment-specific gate axioms.
-For six widely used near-Clifford fragments: qubit Clifford, real Clifford, Clifford+T (up to two qubits), Clifford+CS (up to three qubits) and CNOT-dihedral, we transfer the completeness results of prior work into our PROP framework.
-Beyond completeness, we address minimality (axiom independence).
-Using uniform separating interpretations into simple semantic targets, we prove minimality for several fragments (including all arities for qubit Clifford, real Clifford, and CNOT-dihedral), and bounded minimality for the remaining cases.
-Overall, our presentations significantly reduce rule counts compared to prior work and provide a reusable categorical framework for constructing complete and often minimal rewrite systems for quantum circuit fragments.
+A finite rule set is most informative when it separates the genuine algebra of a circuit fragment from the structural treatment of wires.
+This paper gives six near-Clifford fragments a common PROP treatment, where wire permutations are structural: qubit Clifford, real Clifford, Clifford+T (up to two qubits), Clifford+CS (up to three qubits), CNOT-dihedral, and qutrit Clifford.
+Starting from prior completeness theorems, we transfer completeness into this setting and remove redundant non-structural rules, then check minimality by separating interpretations tailored to individual axioms; the resulting presentations are minimal in all arities for qubit Clifford, real Clifford, and CNOT-dihedral, minimal in bounded ranges for the remaining fragments, and comparable by one transfer-and-separation pattern.